Libensemble/libensemble/README.rst

 libEnsemble aims for:

-• Extreme scaling, from laptops to supercomputers.
+• **Extreme scaling**, from laptops to supercomputers.
-• Resilience/fault tolerance. libEnsemble can restart incomplete tasks or entire ensembles.
+• **Resilience/fault tolerance**. libEnsemble can restart incomplete tasks or entire ensembles.
-• Monitoring applications, including recovering and dynamically reassigning resources.
+• **Monitoring applications**, including recovering and dynamically reassigning resources.
-• Portability and flexibility.
+• **Portability and flexibility**.
 Run identical libEnsemble scripts across machines and facilities.
-• Exploitation of persistent data/control flow. libEnsemble can pass data between running functions.
+• **Exploitation of persistent data/control flow**. libEnsemble can pass data between running functions.
-• Relatively low start-up cost.
+• **Relatively low start-up cost**.
 Most single-machine deployments don't require additional services.

 libEnsemble employs a manager/worker scheme that runs on MPI, multiprocessing, or TCP.
 Workers control and monitor any level of work using the aforementioned